mikepenz/release-changelog-builder-action/README.md

 | `#{{REVIEWERS[*]}}` | GitHub Login names of specified reviewers.
 Requires `fetchReviewers` to be enabled. |
 | `#{{APPROVERS[*]}}` | GitHub Login names of users who approved the PR.                                    |

-Additionally there are special array placeholders like `REVIEWS` which allows access to it's properties via `(KEY)[(*/index)].(property)`.
+Additionally, there are special array placeholders like `REVIEWS` which allows access to it's properties via `(KEY)[(*/index)].(property)`.

 For example: `REVIEWS[*].author` or `REVIEWS[*].body`